 Triads of NFL fans engaged in online discussions concerning how much to wager on the outcome of a weekly NFL game (Figure~\ref{fig:setup}).\endnote{This human subjects research was approved by the University of Washington Institutional Review Board and the Defense Threat Reduction Agency Research Oversight Board.} The wager was with respect to the point spread.
-Figure~\ref{fig:setup} shows the Seahawks as the favorite by $8$ points over the Cardinals.
-A bet on the Seahawks is successful if they win by more than 8 points; otherwise, a bet on the Cardinals is successful.
 To provide real stakes to the task, discussion participants were given a \$7 bonus, to be donated to a specified charity, of which they could wager all, some, or none.
 Our use of football games was motivated by the desire to give participants a task in which they could draw on their natural knowledge base to forecast the outcome of a real-world event.
 While other experiments have employed betting contexts (\citealt[608--609]{MyersLamm1976}; \citealt[1142--43]{Isenberg1986}), groups did not take opposite sides of the same bet as with our policy side condition.
 Another distinctive feature of our experiment is control of the policy distribution (both mean and variance) of groups on both sides, unlike past experiments which simply endeavored to compose homogeneous groups.
 This tight control enables us to study the effects of policy side in an evenhanded way as well as disagreement level.
 The use of (closely) symmetric policy distributions within each group eliminates \emph{policy-based} majority influence as a cause of polarization.

-\textbf{Recruitment.} Recruitment took place via Amazon Mechanical Turk.
+\emph{Recruitment.} Recruitment took place via Amazon Mechanical Turk.